Skip to main content

 About Halima kebab biryani

-Halima kebab biryani is a Tokyo venue with verified daily hours split between 11 AM–3 PM and 5–10 PM.
-Verified price information lists JPY 999 and JPY 2,000–JPY 2,999, making it useful to check current bill expectations before you go.
-Beyond those basics, public detail should be treated carefully: seating counts, reservation rules, accessibility features, takeout, delivery, dietary accommodations, payment types, neighborhood-level location details are not verified here.
+Halima kebab biryani is a Tokyo venue open daily from 11 AM–3 PM and 5–10 PM.
+Price information lists JPY 999 and JPY 2,000–JPY 2,999, making it useful to check current bill expectations before you go.
+For details such as seating counts, reservation rules, accessibility features, takeout, delivery, dietary accommodations, payment types, neighborhood-level location details, contact the venue directly.

 The venue is also listed in the Tabelog 100 - Asian cuisine / Ethnic cuisine - TOKYO - 2024 recognition.
-That is the only confirmed accolade represented in the verified data, so this guide does not rely on older award ranges, scores, rankings, or menu claims that are not confirmed.
+For awards context, focus on that 2024 accolade rather than older award ranges, scores, rankings, or menu claims.

 Visiting Halima kebab biryani

-The verified schedule is consistent across the week: Monday through Sunday, 11 AM–3 PM and 5–10 PM.
-Verified pricing includes JPY 999 and JPY 2,000–JPY 2,999.
-The available data does not confirm last orders, seat count, course formats, payment methods, or specific dishes beyond what is reflected in the venue name, so travelers should confirm operational details directly before making a special trip.
+The schedule is consistent across the week: Monday through Sunday, 11 AM–3 PM and 5–10 PM.
+Pricing includes JPY 999 and JPY 2,000–JPY 2,999.
+Travelers should confirm last orders, seat count, course formats, payment methods, current dishes directly before making a special trip.

-For comparison planning, you can also look at other allowed Pearl-listed venues such as Takahashi or raffles curry, while keeping in mind that this page only verifies Halima kebab biryani’s Tokyo location, hours, price bands, 2024 Tabelog 100 Asian/Ethnic Tokyo recognition.
+For comparison planning, you can also look at other Pearl-listed venues such as Takahashi or raffles curry.
+Halima kebab biryani’s key planning anchors are its Tokyo location, daily hours, price bands, 2024 Tabelog 100 Asian/Ethnic Tokyo recognition.

 When It Works

-Do not plan around unverified assumptions such as a specific neighborhood, station access, seating layout, private-room capacity, accessibility, vegetarian or halal certification details, takeout, delivery, Wi-Fi, children’s menus, or online booking.
-Travelers staying near Tokyo hotels can use the verified hours and price bands as a baseline, then confirm details directly.
+For specifics such as neighborhood, station access, seating layout, private-room capacity, accessibility, vegetarian or halal certification details, takeout, delivery, Wi-Fi, children’s menus, or online booking, check directly with the venue.
+Travelers staying near Tokyo hotels can use the hours and price bands as a baseline, then confirm details directly.
 For a deeper dive, explore our full Tokyo restaurants guide.

 Location